Then Get the Best Guide to Living in Japan - for Newcomers

 Are you considering relocating to Japan to kick start your career or pay off that huge student loan but you just don't know how to move to Japan?

 The thought of moving overseas and living in Japan is exciting.
 But living abroad in a country that has a foreign language, exotic diet and unique culture can quickly turn exciting into overwhelming.
-There is so much to consider and plan that in the end you may decide against going - a missed opportunity indeed for Japan is a fascinating place to live and work.
+There is so much to consider and plan that in the end you may decide against going.
+This is a missed opportunity indeed for Japan is a fascinating place to live and work.

-This website exists so you won't miss your chance.
+This website exists so you won't miss your once in a lifetime.
 It contains important information about moving to Japan It also introduces you to the ultimate survival guide for newcomers to Japan called, Tokyo?
 No Problem.

-Can you get by without it?
+Can you get by without yhis book?
 Of course - anyone can get by.
 But why not make the most of your big move?
 Arming yourself with this book from the start will make a world of difference to your Japan experience from Day 1 onward.
 But it does require your committment to apply the information in the book to daily living.
 Are you up for it?
+It's your call.

 3 SMART QUESTIONS